-Merredin College and the Residential College forged excellent relationship. have an

-Both Colleges remain in close contact with one another to ensure that children work to their full potential, and
+Merredin College and the Residential College have forged an excellent relationship.
+Both Colleges remain in close contact with one another to ensure that children work to their full potential, and are happy and safe in caring and inclusive environments.

 For further information, or to arrange a tour of the College you are invited to contact: